ironArray/Caterva2/doc/getting_started/installation.rst

     python -m build
     python -m pip install dist/caterva2-*.whl

+You may also enable extra features after the wheel file name.

 That's all.
-You can proceed with testing section now.
+You can proceed with testing now.

 Testing
 -------